rapidsai/rapids.ai/xgboost.md

 {% capture deploy_mid %}
 ## <i class="fas fa-expand-arrows-alt"></i> Scale Out with Spark

-We are in the process of building out RAPIDS accelerated Apache Spark and will have more details soon.
+We are in the process of building out RAPIDS accelerated Apache Spark and will have more details soon. open source XGBoost4J-Spark

 {% endcapture %}
 {% capture deploy_right %}